-In FY 2021, the Corporation adopted GASB 87.
+The Corporation accounts for lease agreements in accordance with GASB 87.
 The Corporation identified one office space lease which commenced in 1999 with escalating monthly rental payments and expires in November 2022, as amended three times to include additional space.
 The lease terms included escalation clauses for annual amounts to be paid in equal monthly installments in advance on the first day of each calendar month.